jspowers/powers-land/README.md

 - Never commit `.env` or `terraform.tfvars` to version control
 - Keep dependencies updated
 - SSH access restricted to specific IP (configured in Terraform)
+- Deployments use AWS SSM (no SSH exposure to GitHub Actions)
 - HTTPS enforced in production
 - CSRF protection enabled
 - Secure session cookies in production
+- IAM-based authentication for automated deployments

 ## Contributing